Design of platforms and suspension systems.

 (e) All sling suspension systems must utilize a master link for attachment to the crane/derrick hook or bolt type shackle with cotter pin.

-(f) Synthetic webbing or natural or synthetic fiber rope slings must not be used for suspension systems.
+(f) You must not use synthetic webbing or natural or synthetic fiber rope slings for suspension systems.

 (g) Suspension system legs must be designed and sized according to ASME B30.23-2005.